 The main store, “The Goodwill Store,” a five story building at 70 Princess Street in the Exchange District, houses the company’s corporate office, a clothing and furniture outlet, as well as our donation sorting department and our workshop warehouse.

-None of this would be possible without the great generosity of the householders and firms who donate their unwanted gently used goods to the Canadian Goodwill.
+None of this would be possible without the great generosity of our community members who donate their unwanted gently used goods to the Canadian Goodwill.
 They provide the lifeblood for Canadian Goodwill.

-We offer free pickup of unwanted articles, and our three trucks pick up in the city Monday-Thursday according to the area in which you live.
-You may also drop off at any of our store locations during business hours.
+We offer free pick up of unwanted articles, and our three trucks pick up in the city Monday-Thursday according to the area in which you live.
+You may also drop off at any of our store locations during our designated drop-off hours.

-What is equally vital to our success is the patronage of consumers who come to our stores in search of things they need or want.
-We set our prices at affordable levels to reflect the fact that everything we offer is second hand.
-We also offer discounts to seniors and post-secondary students.
+What is equally vital to our success is the patronage of consumers who visit our stores in search of things they need or want.
+We set our prices at affordable levels to reflect the fact that everything we offer is second-hand.
+We also offer discounts to seniors and post-secondary students every Tuesday.

 Metal from un-repairable items is set aside and sold as scrap.

-All of our store locations house a vast variety of used furniture, toys, sporting goods, computer equipment, clothing, dishes, bedding, drapes, books, TV’s, radios stereos, small and large appliances, and collectibles.
-Before anything goes on display, however, it must pass through workers in various parts of our organization, and then priced according to its condition.
+All of our store locations house a variety of pre-loved items, such as furniture, toys, sporting goods, computer equipment, clothing, dishes, bedding, linens, books, electronics, small and large appliances, and collectibles.

-The effort to recycle goods, retrain people, retain jobs, and help to rebuild the communities continues.
+The effort to recycle goods, provide work training & experience, and help the Manitoban community grow continues.
 It adds up to a heartwarming success story of an enterprise which filled a need and in the process, carved a special niche for itself in the business and social fabric of Manitoba.